Meet the Artists > Coral Futures

-IMAGE > Helga Groves working in her studio.
-Photograph: Remy Johnson.
+IMAGES > Helga Groves working in her studio.
+Photograph: Remy Johnson. > Portrait of Rachel O'Reilly.
+Courtesy of the artist.

-Join Curator Hamish Sawyer for an insightful conversation with artist Helga Groves about her work in Coral Futures.
-Hear directly from Helga about the ideas, materials, and processes behind her works on display at Linden New Art, and how they fit within her broader practice.
+Join Curator Hamish Sawyer for an insightful conversation with artists Helga Groves and Rachel O'Reilly about their work in Coral Futures.
+Hear directly from Helga and Rachel about the ideas, materials, and processes behind their works on display at Linden New Art, and how they fit within their broader practice.
 Together, they will explore perspectives on the making of Coral Futures, including the artworks, life experiences, and research that shaped the exhibition.

 WHEN > Saturday 29 November 2025